-The vampire legend goes much deeper: In Eastern Europe in particular the belief took a strong foothold.
-In 1726 a Serbian farmer named Arnold Paole passed away, only to be spotted days later wandering around his village, now sporting fangs and a thirsty look in his eyes.
+The vampire legend goes much deeper.
+In Eastern Europe, in particular, the belief took a strong foothold.
+A story from Serbia says in 1726 a farmer named Arnold Paole passed away, only to be spotted days later wandering around his village, now sporting fangs and a thirsty look in his eyes.
 Hysteria ensued of course, and the villagers dug up his body only to find it had not decayed, which led to the wooden-stake vampire cure.

 Real Vampires in America and Around the World

 The vampire phenomenon spread to America as well.
 In 1892 the body of a New England woman named Mercy Brown was exhumed after two months in the ground upon accusations of vampirism.
 When her corpse showed no signs of decomposition, the appropriate anti-vampire actions were taken.

 While these accounts represent the best-documented cases of real-world vampires, stories date back to antiquity.
 The Greeks and Romans both had legends of vampire-like creatures, as did the Persians, Babylonians, and Hebrews.
 In some cases, these entities are similar to the undead vampires we are accustomed to, such as the Vetala of Hindu folklore.
 In other cases, they are demonic beings with no earthly tether.

 In old Serbian folklore, the Kudlak is a bloodsucking vampire engaged in an eternal battle with the Krsnik, a shaman vampire hunter.
 The two represent the conflict between the pagan god Perun and the evil snake of the underworld Veles.